Saint Petersburg: Tourism

-The musical life of Saint Petersburg is rich and diverse, with the city now playing host to a number of annual carnivals.
+The musical life of Saint Petersburg is rich and diverse, with the city now being host to a number of annual carnivals.
 Ballet performances occupy a special place in the cultural life of Saint Petersburg.
-The Petersburg School of Ballet is named as one of the best in the world.
-Traditions of the Russian classical school have been passed down from generation to generation among outstanding educators.
-The art of famous and prominent Saint Petersburg dancers like Rudolf Nureyev, Natalia Makarova, Mikhail Baryshnikov was, and is, admired throughout the world.
-Contemporary Petersburg ballet is made up not only of traditional Russian classical school but also ballets by those like Boris Eifman, who expanded the scope of strict classical Russian ballet to almost unimaginable limits.
+The Vaganova Academy of Russian Ballet is named as one of the best in the world.
+Traditions of the Russian classical school have been passed down from generation to generation among educators.
+The art of Saint Petersburg dancers like Rudolf Nureyev, Natalia Makarova, Mikhail Baryshnikov was, and is, admired throughout the world.
+Contemporary Petersburg ballet is made up not only of traditional Russian classical schools but also ballets by those like Boris Eifman, who expanded the scope of strict classical Russian ballet.
 Remaining faithful to the classical basis (he was a choreographer at the Vaganova Academy of Russian Ballet), he combined classical ballet with the avant-garde style, and then, in turn, with acrobatics, rhythmic gymnastics, dramatic expressiveness, cinema, color, light, and finally with spoken word.

-The Russian invasion of Ukraine has impacted tourism.
-The British Foreign, Commonwealth and Development Office advises against travelling to Russia, including Saint Petersburg, noting there have been reports of fires and explosions in areas close to the city.